 Note in the parallels below, "voices" and "noises" come from the same Greek word "phóné."
 Also, after the first time the "lightnings, thunderings and voices" appear in Heaven, catastrophes hit the earth in the form of an earthquake and/or hail which intensify each time:

-Indeed we see all of these elements when the Lord metes out judgment:
+Indeed, we see all these elements present when the Lord metes out judgment:

 Isaiah 29:6 & 30:27-30 - You will be punished by the LORD of hosts with thunder and earthquake and great noise, with storm and tempest and the flame of devouring fire....
 Behold, the name of the LORD comes from afar, burning with His anger, and His burden is heavy; His lips are full of indignation, and His tongue like a devouring fire.
 His breath is like an overflowing stream, which reaches up to the neck, to sift the nations with the sieve of futility; and there shall be a bridle in the jaws of the people, causing them to err.
 You shall have a song as in the night when a holy festival is kept, and gladness of heart as when one goes with a flute, to come into the mountain of the LORD, to the Mighty One of Israel.
 The LORD will cause His glorious voice to be heard, and show the descent of His arm, with the indignation of His anger and the flame of a devouring fire, with scattering, tempest, and hailstones.